foilxyz/sapience-helpers/README.md

-# sapience-helpers
+# Sapience Helpers

 **This is a vibecoded prototype, proof-of-concept, work-in-progress**

-A typescript library with useful functions for interacting with [Sapience](https://www.sapience.xyz) markets.
+A Typescript Library with useful functions for interacting with [Sapience](https://www.sapience.xyz) markets.

-**Market Observer** - Listen to a market's Uniswap pool via websockets and stream the latest price and orderbook data.
+* **Market Observer** - Listen to a market's Uniswap pool via websockets and stream the latest price and orderbook data.

-**New Market Alerts** - *Coming soon.* Poll the Sapience API's GraphQL endpoint for new market groups and markets.
+* **New Market Alerts** - *Coming soon.* Poll the Sapience API's GraphQL endpoint for new market groups and markets.

-**Limit Orders** - *Coming soon.* Collect a signed trade and watch the market for an opportunity to submit it.
+* **Limit Orders** - *Coming soon.* Collect a signed trade and watch the market for an opportunity to submit it.

 ---